fanglingsu/vimb/keybindings.md

 ---

-ctrl-n
-: Hint to the next element.

-ctrl-p
-: Hint the previous element.

----

 g-f
 : Toggle show html source of current page.

 g-F
 : Opend the Web Inspector for current page.

-### command mode
+### command/hint mode

 tab
-: Complete different sources in the inputbox.
+: Complete different sources in the inputbox or focus next hint if hinting is active.

 shift-tab
-: Complete backward different sources in the inputbox.
+: Complete backward different sources in the inputbox or focus previous hint if hinting is active.

 ---
 up